 - Straightforward checkout flow with reliable payment processing.

 For marketplace administration:

-- Manage the whole operation of the marketplace like users, payment gateways, delivery methods.
+- Manage the whole operation of the marketplace like users, payment gateways, and delivery methods.

-- Monetization structure and fees like subscription fee, transaction fee, listing fee, etc.
+- Monetization structure and fees like subscription fees, transaction fees, listing fees, etc.

 - A mobile app goes alongside the web application.

-Integrated with analytics tools to get insights into traffics, encourage social sharing.
+Integrated with analytics tools to get insights into traffics, and encourage social sharing.